How does a degree in the Languages and Cultures of Africa help with my career?

 The department of Languages and Cultures of Africa equips students with competency in language skills and intercultural awareness and understanding.
 Graduates leave SOAS not only with linguistic and cultural expertise but also with a portfolio of widely transferable skills which employers seek in many professional and management careers in both business and public sectors including written and oral communication skills; attention to detail; analytical and problem solving skills; and the ability to research, amass and order information from a variety of sources.

-Former Languages and Cultures of Africa students have gone on to employment in a range of professional roles in business and public sectors, as well as continuing in the field of research either at SOAS or other institutions
+SOAS Languages and Cultures of Africa graduates have gone on to employment in a range of professional roles in both business and public sectors, such as national governments in many parts of the world, international organisations and development agencies, educational and cultural establishments, non-governmental organisations, and academia, various United Nations organisations, publishing and media organisations.

 What do Graduates do?